comp-physics/Scientific-Visualization/Tutorials/interactive-visualization-on-Phoenix.md

 - `--mem` specifies the memory per node to request (default is to request all memory)

-- `--gres` specifes the GPU resources to request.
+- `--gres` specifies the GPU resources to request.
 These instructions have only been verified to work with `--gres gpu:V100:2`.

 - `--time` specifies the time limit for your job.